Portrait of Else Sprossa and Hästhagen’s Husmannsplassen - Norway

 Else, what is your motivation to own and maintain such a building?

 During my 40 years commitment for the Norwegian cultural heritage I have renovated twelve properties, all very different in style from a Swiss chalet kind of style to properties with Late Empire or Functionalism characteristics, as well as mountain farms and now this rural property.
 At 77 years old, I thought that it was about time for me to retire, but when I got to see this property, my heart began to beat faster, and so I started again!
 I saw great potential in it, mainly as an educational place for children, youth and owners of similar cultural heritage properties in Norway.
 This was the main reason why I bought it.
-Even without furniture, curtains and many other ornaments that can make a house look cozy, I could see its great potential.
+Even without furniture, curtains and many other ornaments that can make a house look cosy, I could see its great potential.

 What are the concrete measures required to keep this kind of buildings in good shape and maintain their history and architecture?